An Introduction to Geometric Topology: Incompressible surfaces

 We now prove that every incompressible and $\partial$-incompressible $S$ is either vertical or horizontal, up to isotopy.
 We use a version of normal surface theory, with prisms instead of tetrahedra.

 A triangulation $\Delta$ of $S_g$ determines a decomposition of $S_g\times [-1,1]$ into prisms.
 Every vertex $v$ of $\Delta$ gives rise to a vertical edge $e=v\times [-1,1]$.
-We suppose that $S$ is transverse to the prisms and has minimum intersection number with the vertical edges: this implies in particular that $S$ and $e$ do not form discs $D$ as in Fig.~\ref{prisms:fig}-(left).
-Therefore $S$ intersects each vertical rectangular face of a prism in horizontal or vertical lines (the circles can be removed by isotopy).
-Therefore $S$ intersects every prism into horizontal triangles or vertical rectangles as in Fig.~\ref{prisms:fig}-(centre) and (right).
-These pieces glue up to give a horizontal or vertical surface. \end{proof}
+We suppose that $S$ is transverse to the prisms and has minimum intersection number with the vertical edges.
+The intersection of $S$ with a vertical rectangular face consists of arcs and circles.
+The simplification argument described below shows that after an isotopy we get only horizontal or vertical arcs (that is, arcs joining opposite sides of the rectangle).
+By further isotopies we can also supppose that $S$ intersects every horizontal triangle of the prism into arcs joining distinct sides.
+Therefore $S$ intersects necessarily every prism into either horizontal triangles or vertical rectangles as in Figure \ref{prisms:fig}-(centre) and (right).
+These pieces glue up to give a horizontal or vertical surface.

+Here is the simplification argument.
+There cannot be arcs with endpoints in two consecutive edges, because they could be removed by an isotopy as in Figure \ref{prisms:fig}-(left) contradicting minimality.
+Analogously there are no arcs with both endpoints in the same vertical edge.
+Circles and arcs with endpoints in the same horizontal edge are removed as in the proof of Proposition \ref{handlebodies:prop}. \end{proof}